ellakoa/postcard-poem/content/posts/a-hope-of-snowdrops.md

   Green shoots pierce the frozen earth.

   A hope of snowdrops brings light
-  Soon, an end to long dark nights.
+  Soon, an end to cold dark nights.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-